 Chickpea Flour Pasta & Barley Salad + Roasted Broccolini:

-The one trip we take each year is to see family, across the two great states of Massachusetts and New York, from Boston to Buffalo.
-And I don’t know if you’ve noticed, that most of the rest stops along I-90 offer only the staple foods, pity that we do not get to sample the great artisanal foods of the two states, but that’s a story of roads less travelled.
+The one trip we take each year is to see family across the two great states of Massachusetts and New York, from Boston to Buffalo.
+And I don’t know if you’ve noticed, that’s a long drive, and what disappoints this foodie, is that most of the rest stops along I-90 offer mostly the staple rest-stop foods.
+Which is a pity, because both these states’ are known for some superb artisanal foods, but that’s a story for roads less travelled.

-Since those rest-stop staples do not entice this vegetarian foodie, I pack us a healthy and yummy meal.
-Usually consisting of something that will entice my husband’s palette, and sneak in the protein and veggies I desire.
+To ensure we eat well and healthy on this long road-trip every year, I pack a picnic style lunch, usually consisting of something that will entice my husband’s palette, and sneak in the protein and veggies I desire.

 A tiffin is a light mid-day meal as defined by the dictionary, coined by the British, adopted by India.

-Here’s a tiffin lunch that’s hearty and travels well; using some exciting new pasta I discovered recently by a brand called Explore Cuisine, my favorite nutty pearl barley and a great herb mix I picked up at the Vancouver, Granville Island Public Market from the most friendly proprietor Jean-Pierre Coté of the Maison Coté, a fellow vegetarian with whom we spent time talking about regional cuisine and vegetarian restaurants in Vancouver.
+Here’s a tiffin lunch that’s hearty and travels well; using some exciting new pasta I discovered recently by a brand called Explore Cuisine, my favorite nutty pearl barley and a great herb mix I picked up at the Vancouver, Granville Island Public Market from the most friendly proprietor Jean-Pierre Coté of the Maison Coté.

 Pasta Salad Serves 4-6